 A: There are several readiness resources.
 The SU Technology Support Center Knowledgebase has useful information to search by keywords.
 On the Faculty Senate COVID-19 Instruction and Town Hall Canvas site, please use the Modules “Useful SU Links” and “External Teaching Resources,” and “External COVID-19 Higher Education Resources,” with documents such as Johns Hopkins’ “Open Smart.”
 For students, SU’s Center for Student Achievement created a video to support students transitioning to online learning.
 Additionally, Instructional Design and Delivery has MyClasses support for faculty and students on successful online learning.

 Q: How do we address attendance language for syllabi?

 A: Faculty need to be reasonable in their attendance expectations due to COVID-19 and technical challenges.
 Policies will vary faculty to faculty and for different programs.
-Student Affairs is developing policy statements for students to switch to online learning when warranted.

 Q: Will Supplemental Instructors still provide course support during COVID-19 operations?